Cool Roofs (Reflective Roofing): Useful Information Guide

 2. General: “Should Cool Roofs Be Used in Colder Climates” by Daniel Overbey is an interesting look at the ongoing attempt to establish a definitive answer to that question.
 Available on Mr. Overbey’s blog.

-4. General: “Analysis of ‘Economic Comparison of White, Green, and Black Flat Roofs In the United States’” is an interesting critique of the foregoing study.
-It was sponsored by the EPDM Roofing Association, and is available on their website.
+4. General: “Analysis of ‘Economic Comparison of White, Green, and Black Flat Roofs In the United States’” is an interesting critique of the study in the previous link.
+It was sponsored by the EPDM Roofing Association, and is available on the Cool Roofs and Cool Pavements Toolkit website.

-6. Standards: Energy Star - the "About Energy Star” page at the official Energy Star website.
+8. Standards: Energy Star: The “About Energy Star” page at the official Energy Star website.

-7. Standards: LEED - Overview of the US Green Building Council’s LEED Program.
+9. Standards: LEED: Overview of the US Green Building Council’s LEED Program.

-10. Technical: “Comparative Evaluation of the Impact of Roofing Systems on Residential Cooling Energy Demand in Florida” provides data about the potential of highly reflective roofs to save money and energy by reducing the need for air conditioning.
-The paper is from 2002 and available on the Florida Solar Energy Center website.
+12. Technical: “Comparative Evaluation of the Impact of Roofing Systems on Residential Cooling Energy Demand in Florida” provides data about the potential of highly reflective roofs to save money and energy by reducing the need for air conditioning.
+The paper is from 2002 and available on the Florida Energy Research Center website.